-INTRODUCTION5 EVALUATION RESULTS8 Area 1: Establish practices and policies to screen, identify, and assess persons who are candidates for transitioning into the community through the MFP Project Area 2: Development of flexible financing strategies or other budget transfer strategies that allow "money to follow the person" Area 3: Availability and accessibility of supportive services for MFP participants16 Objective 3a: Level of consumer involvement in planning transitions and delivery of services for each target group Area 4: Performance of a cost analysis on support services for individuals participating in the MFP Project systems to monitor services and supports provided to participants in the MFP Project

-Objective 5b: Changes in quality of life 37 Area 6: Persons eligible to participate in MFP and who decline or cease participation will be evaluated to determine the reasons for their decision s.
-Individuals who die while participating in MFP will have the cause of dea th examined to help identify areas for program improvement Objective 6a: Rates of re-institutionalization 45 Objective 6b: Frequency and reason for deaths
+INTRODUCTION5 EVALUATION RESULTS8 Area 1: Establish practices and policies to screen, identify, and assess persons who are candidates for transitioning into the community through the MFP Project8 Objective 1a: Changes in relevant policies and procedures related to screening, identification, assessment, and transition planning Objective 1b: Number of eligible MFP participants who choose to participate in relation to those who actually transition Area 2: Development of flexible financing strategies or other budget transfer strategies that allow "money to follow the person" Objective 2a: Changes in the balance of long term care funding between institutional and home and community-based services13 Objective 2b: Increases in the number of persons funded under the Medicaid waiver program15 Objective 2c: Increases in the amount of funding for supplemental services received by persons in the MFP Project16 Area 3: Availability and accessibility of supportive services for MFP participants17 Objective 3a: Level of consumer involvement in planning transitions and delivery of services for each target group17 Objective 3b: Types of housing selected by participants in MFP18 Objective 3c: Number of MFP participants who choose to self-direct services20 Objective 3d: Number of individuals who were unable to transition due to a lack of accessible / affordable housing21 Objective 3e: Types and amount of transition services including supplemental services22 Objective 3f: Why individuals interested in participating in MFP were unable to transition into the community24 Area 4: Performance of a cost analysis on support services for individuals participating in the MFP Project26 Objective 4a: Cost of Medicaid services prior to participating in MFP26 Objective 4b: Cost of Medicaid services after transitioning and participating in MFP 26 waters to monitor coming and gran outs married to norticinants in the MED systems to monitor services and supports provided to participants in the MFP Project 26 Objective 5a: Level of satisfaction with home and community-based services and living arrangements 30 Objective 5b: Changes in quality of life 37 Area 6: Persons eligible to participate in MFP, who decline or cease participation, will be evaluated to determine the reasons for their decisions.
+Individuals who die while participating in MFP will have the cause of death examined to help identify will be evaluated to determine the reasons for their decisions.
+Individuals who die 45 will be evaluated to determine the reasons for their decisions.
+Individuals who die while participating in MFP will have the cause of death examined to help identify